Date of Award:

 This study demonstrates that luminescence signals and rock color measurably alter when heated.
 These methods may be able to characterize past wildfire heating and provide a more detailed characterization of past fire behavior.
 Understanding the difference between past and present fire characteristics can equip land managers to better steward complex ecosystems and the role of fire within these communities.

 Phinney, April I., "Investigating the Use of Quartz Luminescence and Rock-Color Alteration to Characterize Wildfire Exposure; Applied to the 2020 Mangum Fire, Kaibab Plateau, Arizona" (2022).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8667.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .